zjb421/ITU/SWE500/project/README.md

 Reporting Requirements: System must be able to generate reports daily or weekly of all transactions processed.
 Historical Data such as files and recordings: System must be able to store all the historical data on the cloud and have it accessible anytime.
 Legal requirements: The company must have a set of all legal documents ready to be implemented if needed.
 The business must follow all legal requirements at all time
 3.2.
-Summary of non-functional requirements (Hung)
+Summary of non-functional requirements
 Functionality: System must be functional at all time.
 Technical agent on the side 24/7 to ensure the performance of the system.
 Usability: the system must be user friendly and accessible at all time.
 Reliability: System is reliable and stable at all time.